 To ensure data accuracy and consistency, it is essential to implement data standardization and normalization techniques.
 This involves:

 Cost breakdown analysis involves breaking down the total cost of a product into its individual components and analyzing the cost drivers for each.
-This helps identify which components contribute the most to the overall cost and where cost-reduction efforts should be focused.
+This helps identify which components contribute the most to the overall cost and where supply chain cost-reduction efforts should be focused.

 Benchmarking involves comparing the cost of components or assemblies to industry standards or competitors, which can help teams identify areas where costs are higher than average and provide insights into best practices for cost reduction.